 Social phobia, also known as social anxiety disorder, is a condition where the person feels an intense shyness or fear.
-Persons affected with this disorder are constantly anxious and worried about what others might think of them or how they might be judged by others These constant thoughts of how other people view them may result in affecting one’s daily work and activities.
+People affected with this disorder are constantly anxious and worried about what others might think of them or how they might be judged by others.
+These constant thoughts of how other people percieve them may result in affecting one’s daily work and activities.

 Image Credit: Photographee.eu / Shutterstock

-Sometimes, a list of situations is provided as questionnaire to ensure that the type and severity of the symptoms is captured correctly.
-These criteria are listed in the Diagnostic and Statistical Manual of mental disorders (DSM-5), recognized by the American Psychiatric Association as the standardized criteria for the diagnosis of mental conditions.
+Sometimes, a list of situations is provided as a questionnaire to ensure that the type and severity of the symptoms is captured correctly.
+These criteria are listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which are recognized by the American Psychiatric Association as the standardized criteria for the diagnosis of mental conditions.